For most of my life, it never crossed my mind how Jesus’ ministry was funded. But one day, all of that changed.

 God the Father could have chosen to provide for his son in a number of ways.

 1. God could have chosen for Jesus to be born into a wealthy family.
-Jesus could have been the son of a ruler or some kind of first-century trust-fund baby.
-Then, all his needs for three years of preaching, teaching, and healing would have been taken care of.
+Jesus might have been a trust-fund baby or the son of the son of a ruler.
+All of his needs for three years of ministry would have been taken care of.
 But that’s not what happened.

 2. God could have commanded his son to miraculously multiply fishes and loaves every day for Jesus' and his disciples’ lunch.
 But that’s not what he did.